-No. SaskTel does not provide metadata (without a court order) or direct access to our databases.
+No. SaskTel does not provide metadata (without a court order) or direct access to our databases in any event.
 We only provide the information we are required to provide, and this information is retrieved directly by SaskTel employees.

-Does SaskTel receive request for information in civil cases?
+Does SaskTel receive requests for information in civil cases?